mabahma/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README_DRAFT.md

 ### Project Documentation

-TODO

-As identified above, the project does NOT contain sufficient documentation describing the prerequisites and steps to set up, compile and run the project
+the project documentation is generally sufficient and the instructions for build and run the different modules are clear.
+**However, it is desirable to add, within each module of the project, a detailled description of the compoenent and its critical functions.
+In order to give a quick undesrstaing of the whole project,  The OP is encouraged to add a brief description of what the project is and its objectives.
+The reviewer had first to install and run the project and navigate through the different modules to get an idea of the purpose of the project.
+The OP also could add a diagram (simple package uml diagram) illustrating the links between the different modules.**

 Requirement | Finding
 ------------ | -------------
-Sufficient Project Documentation | PASS
+Sufficient Project Documentation | PASS with Notes

 ## Overall Conclusion on Documentation